metakirby5/resume/README.md

 Place data in data/data.json.
 See data/example.json for help (might be outdated).

-This project is meant to be run with a static file server.
+This project is meant to be run with a static file server (my webhosting sucks :( ).
 Easiest way is:

 ```
 npm install -g http-server
 cd resume